 Let's face it, we are in an energy crisis.
 We, as a society, are busy, stressed, need more physical activity and sometimes have poor eating habits — all contributing to low energy levels.
 One way to improve our energy levels is by eating better.
 The right combinations of food may help give you a boost.
 Follow these five strategies to maximize your energy.

-Eating every three to four hours may help fuel a healthy metabolism and prevent between-meal hunger that can lead to unwise snacking or overeating at meals.
+Planning to eat every three to four hours may help prevent between-meal hunger that can lead to unwise snacking or overeating at meals.
 If you only are eating one to two meals a day, this may be an adjustment.
 As you learn how to eat more frequently throughout the day, remind yourself that you will feel better and be more focused when you have fuel in your system on a regular basis.

 Honor Your Hunger and Fullness Cues